8acker/extend-fn/README.md

 # extend() objects for Node.js

-extend-fn is self written method to extend objects recursively.
+extend-fn is self written method to extend json objects recursively.

 These objects can also have functions as properties.

-This implementation of this extend method is due to a personal use in a project i am working on.
-All other extend node modules could not extend an object with other that has functions as properties.
+The implementation of this extend method is due to a personal use in a project i am working on.
+All other extend modules found in [npm][npm-url] could not extend an object with other that has functions as properties.

 ## Installation

-This package is availabe on [npm][npm-url] as: extend-fn
+This package is availabe on [npm][npm-url] as: [extend-fn][npm-url]

 ``` sh
 npm install extend-fn